rm-jamotion/VscFlectraSnippets/README.md

 ------------ | -------------
 manifest | Add manifest json
 import | Add an import
-feimport | Add an import from odoo exceptions limport | Add an import from logging and create logger fimport | Add an import from model | Add model
+feimport | Add an import from flectra exceptions limport | Add an import from logging and create logger fimport | Add an import from model | Add model